ch99q/nuxt-pdf/README.md

         // Route to content that should be converted into pdf.
         route: "docs",

+        // Specifify language for pdf.
+(Only when i18n is enabled!)
+        locale: 'da'

         // Override global meta with individual meta for each pdf.
         meta: {